Site Restoration Unit

 Bankruptcies & Settlements

 The Site Restoration Unit's efforts to restore the State's natural resources include sites with bankrupt responsible parties.
 In these cases, the focus is on collaborating with strategic project stakeholders to reduce or eliminate environmental threats while also seeking to lessen impediments to the redevelopment of contaminated properties.
-When a responsible party enters bankruptcy, BER must move quickly to take the appropriate actions necessary within the time frame specified by the bankruptcy process to acquire adequate funding to initiate/continue investigation and remediation.
+When a responsible party enters bankruptcy, the Bureau of Remediation (BER) must move quickly to take the appropriate actions necessary within the time frame specified by the bankruptcy process to acquire adequate funding to initiate/continue investigation and remediation.
 Future costs for necessary investigation and remediation are projected using the Remedial Action Cost Engineering and Requirements (RACER) system, a cost-estimating software system developed specifically under the direction of the U.S. Air Force.

 Through the State Cooperative Program, the Restoration Unit works hand in hand with stakeholders coordinating investigation and cleanup activities with the funding.
 These critical partnerships help to streamline cleanup and redevelopment activities ultimately resulting in job creation, economic growth, and environmental restoration.
 Here are some examples of some sites within the bankruptcy program: